Scalar Fields in BTZ Black Hole Spacetime and Entanglement Entropy: Numerical Estimation of Entropy

 \section{Numerical Estimation of Entropy}

 In this section, we calculate the entanglement entropy of BTZ black hole by considering the formalism outlined in previous sections.
-The entropy of the BTZ black hole is proportional to the area of the horizon and is independent of the position of the observer, which in turn is proportional to $n$. \be S_{ent}= c_s\,(2\,\pi r_+), \ee where $c_s$ is the numerical constant of order one and we shall estimate this coefficient numerically.
+The entropy of the BTZ black hole is proportional to the area of the horizon, ($2 \pi r_+$); \be S_{ent}= c_s\, \frac{r_+}{a}, \ee where $c_s$ is the numerical constant of order one and we shall estimate this coefficient numerically and $a$ is the UV cut-off used to discretize the system.

+To calculate the entanglement entropy, we divide the total system by a hyper-surface $\Sigma$ defined as $R=n_B a$, where the integer $n_B$ specifies the size of the partition.
+The entropy scales with the size of the system and we expect it to be finite.
+The only way it can be possible is that entropy is a function of the dimensionless ratio $R/a$.
+This requires the existence of the a fundamental length scale $a$ in the system.
+This cut-off can be identified with Planck length in fundamental theories of gravity.

+We plot entropy as a function of $R/a$ for different values of $n_B$ in figure (1) and the plot confirms that entropy varies linearly as a function of $R/a$ within the limits of numerical accuracy.
+A detailed numerical analysis using very small size lattice is required in order to prove the independence of entropy on the cut-off length, but the results here are indicate that the dependence is through the ratio $R/a$.
+If the hyper-surface is taken at the horizon of the black hole, then the entropy becomes proportional to $r_+/a$ and we recover the area law of black hole physics.

+In addition to this, we may also expect that the numerical constant $c_s$ will also depend on any other parameter, if any, through this cut-off.
+In the continuum limit this constant should become independent of these factors.
+It has been argued that the constant is a slowly varying function of its arguments \cite{Bombelli,Srednicki:1993}.

 We calculate the entropy of the BTZ black hole at large N (large N means,by increasing the value of N, the change in entropy is not significant).
-First we calculate the $S_m$ for different value of n at fixed N, and after that the sum over m is performed.
-As we go towards the higher value of m, the error decreases sharply.
+First we calculate the $S_m$ for different value of $n_B$ at fixed N, and after that the sum over 'm' is performed.
+As we go towards the higher value of 'm', the error decreases sharply.
 The numerical values of various terms in entropy are listed in table I. The sum of the series is truncated at a point from where the enough accuracy in leading term (slope of line) upto three decimal points is achieved.

-We plot entropy as a function of $n$ (which in turn is proportional to $r_+/a$, where $r_+$ is the horizon of the black hole) and this gives the value $c_s=.2936$ (slope of line in figure 1).
-The dependence of entropy on angular momentum $J$ is also shown in the figure 2.
+We plot entropy as a function of $r_+/a$, where $r_+$ is the horizon of the black hole and this gives the value $c_s=.294$ (slope of line in figure (2)).
+The dependence of entropy on angular momentum $J$ is also shown in the figure (3).
 The entropy has no explicit dependence on angular momentum except through the factor $r_+/a$, which defines the size of the horizon.